Skip to Content

 Use this path when you want to prove the workflow before tuning every repository rule.

-Use the customer controller at https://controller.mergeloom.ai for account setup, integrations, worker enrollment, workflow rules, and job audit state.
-Use the local worker UI at http://127.0.0.1:8010/ after install for provider setup and worker-local run status.
+Use the customer controller at https://controller.mergeloom.ai for account setup, execution mode, integrations, workflow rules, Cloud Hosted audit, and controller audit.
+For Self Hosted, use the local worker UI at http://127.0.0.1:8010/ after install for provider setup and worker-local run status.

 • a Linux host for the worker